The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 The EU Deforestation Regulation (EUDR) FAQs are an official set of guidelines published by the European Commission to assist businesses, operators, and stakeholders in navigating the regulation’s complex requirements.

 These FAQs are designed to clarify essential aspects of the EUDR, such as its scope, definitions, due diligence obligations, and traceability rules.
+They also provide guidance on customs regulations and due diligence requirements for relevant commodities entering the EU market.

 The EUDR FAQs cover key topics such as: